 As parents, we want to do what's best for our children.
 Most of us were spanked as children and may have already used spanking as a form of discipline.
 Reading the above facts about the effects of spanking can be quite alarming, leaving you with feelings of guilt and confusion.
 No one wants to think that something they have done could have a negative, lasting effect on their child.
 But once you decide not to spank (or spank again), where do you go from here?

-Once I made the decision that spanking was not something I was okay doing, I had a problem: finding a different way to parent than I grew up with.
-Luckily, I love to read and learn, especially on child development and how to do things better.
+Once I made the decision that spanking was not something I was okay doing, I had a problem: finding a different way to parent than what I grew up with.
+Luckily, I love to read and learn, especially about child development and how to do things better.

 15 Books that Made Me a Good Mother